mosip/documentation/docs/end-user-guide.md

 Prerequisites:

-* Two or more devices with Inji installed are required for sharing credentials.
+* Two or more devices with Inji Mobile installed are required for sharing credentials.
 * All required permissions like Bluetooth, location and camera access are enabled on both the devices.
 * The parties involved are usually a Resident (sharing party) who wishes to share their credentials with a Relying party (receiving party), which could be a banker, health worker, or other professional service.